glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ```

-This API is not limited for use in server side rendered apps but regarding the tags' importance for web crawlers it is very helpful to improve sharing previews.
+This API is not limited to use in server side rendered apps, but regarding the tags' importance for web crawlers it is very helpful to improve sharing previews.
 A very similar approach can be followed for setting the document title (see [Angular docs](https://angular.io/guide/set-document-title)).

 ### Avoid duplicated requests

 When we observe the network tab of our SSR application in the browser we will see that some data is needlessly fetched in the browser although it is already available and visible.
 The content of the current post is an excellent example for this.
-As we have seen earlier, the full content of the post is available in the HTML file provided by the server because the Angular application was executed on the server and this was the result of server side rendering.
+As we have seen earlier, the full content of the post is available in the HTML file provided by the server, because the Angular application was executed on the server and this was the result of server side rendering.
 Our application is then executed in the browser again and our `PostComponent` again fetches the post content from the backend.
-This is no new data in fact the user is already able to see it.
+This is no new data and in fact the user is already able to see it.
 It is desirable to avoid these duplicated requests.

 Angular provides a solution for this.
-As described in their docs<sup>[[2]](#ref-2)</sup>, by the use of the `TransferHttpCacheModule` (part of the @nguniversal/common package) in the App Module and the `ServerTransferStateModule` in the server module, all requests performed with Angular's HttpClient on the server are stored in a key-value store.
+As described in their docs<sup>[[2]](#ref-2)</sup>, by the use of the `TransferHttpCacheModule` (part of the `@nguniversal/common package`) in the app module and the `ServerTransferStateModule` in the server module, all requests performed with Angular's `HttpClient` on the server are stored in a key-value store.
 This store is transferred to the client.
-HttpClient Requests in the browser are then answered by the store if possible.
+`HttpClient` requests in the browser are then answered by the store if possible.
 This way requests that were already performed on the server are not sent from the browser again.
 Any other requests are performed as usual.

-The changes to enable this feature in our applications can be retraced [here](https://github.com/glutengo/rendering-strategies/commit/a45d54472cfb72f5a3ea9b1abfc4bf9773372ea2).
+The changes to enable this feature in our application can be retraced [here](https://github.com/glutengo/rendering-strategies/commit/a45d54472cfb72f5a3ea9b1abfc4bf9773372ea2).

 ### Observations